 - Insurance and reimbursement procedures

 A chiropractic assistant performs both front and back office duties at the private practice of a licensed chiropractor.
-The U.S. Bureau of Labor Statistics does not release data specific to the position of chiropractor assistant but did report that medical assistants in general held more than 525,000 positions as of 2010, and employment is expected to grow in the field by 31% from 2010-2020 (www.bls.gov).
-The median annual salary for a medical assistant was $29,370 as of May 2012.
+The U.S. Bureau of Labor Statistics does not release data specific to the position of chiropractor assistant but did report that medical assistants are increasing much faster than other careers, and employment is expected to grow in this field by 23% from 2018-2028.
+In 2018 the median annual salary for a medical assistant was $33,610.

 Not all states require chiropractic assistants to gain licensure or certification before beginning a career in the field.
 Those that do typically require aspiring chiropractic assistants to apply for certification and then complete an examination offered by the state's Chiropractic Examiners Board.